jbkieffer/data-cleaning/cleaning-or.md

 With OpenRefine, we can check for missing data using facets.
 Each column of data has its own menu of operations.
 We will be working to locate missing DOIs in the `DOI` column.

-1. Find the `DOI` column in your new OpenRefine project, and click the down arrow beside the column name
+1. Find the `DOI` column in your new OpenRefine project and click the down arrow beside the column name
    - ![OpenRefine column menu](/img/or/column-menu.png "Click the arrow to access the column menu")
 2. In the column menu, choose `Facet`, then `Customized facets`, then `Facet by blank (null or empty string)`
    - ![OpenRefine facet options](/img/or/facet-blank.png "Navigate to Facet by blank")